phairlab/berta-ai-scribe/README.md

 2. **Create a new project** (or select existing one):
    - Click "Select a project" → "New Project"
-   - Enter project name (e.g., "Jenkins Scribe Local")
+   - Enter project name (e.g., "Berta Scribe Local")
    - Click "Create"

 3. **Navigate to "APIs & Services" → "Credentials"**